-On July 15, 1974, a military coup took place in Cyprus instigated by the junta in Athens, giving Turkey pretext to invade five days later.
+On July 15, 1974, a military coup took place in Cyprus instigated by the junta in Athens, giving Turkey a pretext to invade five days later.

 The plotters overthrew the President of the Republic of Cyprus, Archbishop Makarios, and installed a “marionette” government under journalist Nikos Samson.